Eric E. Sterling

 Mr. Sterling has been quoted on the front pages of the New York Times, Washington Post, Chicago Tribune, USA Today, Christian Science Monitor, and Los Angeles Times.
 His expert analysis is used by Members of Congress, legislators, nationally syndicated columnists, major network television news programs, NPR, Pacifica Radio, 60 Minutes, Nightline, ABC 20/20, PBS Frontline, etc. He has been a guest on CNN, FOX, COURT TV, Donahue, Gil Gross, Diane Rehm, Jim Bohannon, Oliver North, etc. He has debated U.S. Senator Joseph Biden, Jr. (D-DE), then-chairman of the Senate Judiciary Committee; former U.S. Attorney General Edwin Meese III; then-DEA Administrator Robert Bonner; then-U.S. Rep. Bob Barr (R-Ga.), and other officials about the "War on Drugs."

 Mr. Sterling was Editor-in-Chief of NewsBriefs, the newsletter of the National Drug Strategy Network, for ten years.
 Mr. Sterling helped found and serves on the board of directors of FAMM -- Families Against Mandatory Minimums, Marijuana Majority and the Voluntary Committee of Lawyers.
 He also serves on the board of directors of Students for Sensible Drug Policy, the Andean Information Network, and the Institute for Behavioral Sciences, Law and Public Policy.
 Mr. Sterling also serves on the advisory boards of Law Enforcement Against Prohibition (LEAP), DrugSense, Drug Reform Coordination Network (DRCNet), Flex Your Rights Foundation, and Sex Workers Outreach Project.
-He helped found FEAR -- Forfeiture Endangers American Rights in 1993, the Marijuana Policy Project (MPP) in 1995, and the Interfaith Drug Policy Initiative in 2003 and served on their boards.
+He helped found FEAR -- Forfeiture Endangers American Rights in 1993, the Marijuana Policy Project (MPP) in 1995, the Interfaith Drug Policy Initiative in 2003, and The Marijuana Majority, and served on their boards.

 Mr. Sterling received a Bachelor of Arts in 1973 from Haverford College (Pa.) majoring in religion, and his Juris Doctor from Villanova University School of Law in 1976.
 He graduated from Hurricane Island Outward Bound School in 1968, led wilderness canoe trips for high school students, and climbed the Matterhorn in 1979.
 He lives in Chevy Chase, MD with his wife and their daughter.